nibih/search/README.md

 # @nibih/search
 The @nibih/search package provides a powerful search function that allows you to easily search through a nested object and find any keys or values that match a given query.
-The search is case-insensitive and uses the DiceCoefficient algorithm from the natural package to calculate the similarity between the query and the keys or values in the object.
+The search is case-insensitive and uses the DiceCoefficient algorithm to calculate the similarity between the query and the keys or values in the object.
 This allows for approximate matching, so even if the query doesn't match exactly, it will still return results that are similar.

+The updated search function(from 1.1.0) no longer relies on the natural package for calculating the Dice coefficient similarity, as this calculation has been added directly to the search function.
+Additionally, the resultsIndexes array has been replaced with a Set, which is more efficient for checking if an element exists in the set than in the array.

 ## Installation
 To install the @nibih/search package, use the following command: